yezyilomo/django-restql/README.md

             # Your customization here
             return response
     ```
     **Note:** To be able to do this you must understand how **django-restql** is implemented, specifically **DynamicFieldsMixin** class, you can check it [here](https://github.com/yezyilomo/django-restql/blob/master/django_restql/mixins.py).
-In fact this is how **django-restql** is implemented(overriding `list` and `retrieve` methods of a view, nothing more and nothing less).
+In fact this is how **django-restql** is implemented(just by overriding `list` and `retrieve` methods of a view, nothing more and nothing less).

 ## Running Tests
 `python setup.py test`

 ## Credits
-This implementation is based on [dictfier](https://github.com/yezyilomo/dictfier) library and the idea behind GraphQL.
+* Implementation of this library is based on the idea behind [GraphQL](https://graphql.org/).
+* The most important part of this library which does the filtering work is powered by [dictfier](https://github.com/yezyilomo/dictfier) library.

-My intention is to extend the capability of [drf-dynamic-fields](https://github.com/dbrgn/drf-dynamic-fields) library to support more functionalities like allowing to query nested fields both flat and iterable.
+* My intention is to extend the capability of [drf-dynamic-fields](https://github.com/dbrgn/drf-dynamic-fields) library to support more functionalities like allowing to query nested fields both flat and iterable at any level, while maintaining simplicity.

 ## Contributing [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)